BSoDium/lidar/README.md

 To scan your surroundings, use your right controller to point the laser array at any surface.
 Squeeze the trigger to start capturing point cloud data, and release it to stop.
 The captured data will be displayed as a point cloud in the scene.

 Currently, movement is not implemented, so you can only scan a small part of the maze.
-Obviously, you could just move around in the real world, but since the maze is appoximately 40m x 40m, it would be a bit impractical.
+Obviously, you could just move around in the real world, but since the maze is approximately 40m x 40m, it would be a bit impractical.

 ## Screenshots